Plot – On its maiden voyage in April 1912, the supposedly unsinkable RMS Titanic hits an iceberg in the Atlantic Ocean. A Night To Remember.

-A Night To Remember showed a much more wide and varied range of the passengers and crew than the 1997 blockbuster, which focused to mostly to the first and third class, forgetting for the most part about the second classes,where as in the 1958 classic, they are shown as much as the others, even the trailer for the film references all the different classes, giving a much broader range of the people on board.
+A Night To Remember showed a much more wide and varied range of the passengers and crew than the 1997 blockbuster, which focused mostly on the first and third class, forgetting mostly about the second classes, whereas in the 1958 classic, they are shown as much as the others, even the trailer for the film references all the different classes, giving a much broader range of the people on board.

-Due to being filmed before the discovery of the wreckage, the only noticeable departure from the actual events of that faithful night is the sinking in one piece rather than breaking into two before going down, thought this doesn’t take away from the film and still feels like it covers why the ship sank in much clearer detail, discussing the problems with bulkheads and the misguided notion that they were high enough and unlike the CGI filled 1997 homage.
+Due to being filmed before the discovery of the wreckage, the only noticeable departure from the actual events of that fateful night is the sinking in one piece rather than breaking into two before going down, though this doesn’t take away from the film and still feels like it covers why the ship sank in much clearer detail, discussing the problems with bulkheads and the misguided notion that they were high enough and unlike the CGI filled 1997 homage.

-A Night To Remember also includes the indelible drama that comes from the other ships involved in the Titanic story, both of the other ships, the Carpathia and the Californian both play important parts of the story, showing the rush to save the people lucky enough to get a lifeboat and the mistakes made by the Californian crew, that meant the needles deaths of many many people.
+A Night To Remember also includes the indelible drama that comes from the other ships involved in the Titanic story, both of the other ships, the Carpathia and the Californian both play important parts of the story, showing the rush to save the people lucky enough to get a lifeboat and the mistakes made by the Californian crew, that meant the needless deaths of many, many people.

 Scenes to Remember

-Scene that gives you chills
+The scene that will give you chills

-The ending is something that leaves you feeling, like you have watched the real plight of the people on-board the Titanic, rather than being upset that two people didn’t end up together, you are left thinking about all the people that lost their lives, but still happy for the ones that made it, unlike the Cameron film, the ending is simple, it ends with Lightoller, the surviving senior officer, reflecting that they were all so sure about the safety of the ship and that he will “never be sure again, about anything.”, followed just a poignant close up of a lifebuoy floating on the surface of the black water.
+The ending is something that leaves you feeling, like you have watched the real plight of the people on-board the Titanic, rather than being upset that two people didn’t end up together, you’re left thinking about all the people that lost their lives, but still happy for the ones that made it, unlike the Cameron film, the ending is simple, it ends with Lightoller, the surviving senior officer, reflecting that they were all so sure about the safety of the ship and that he will “never be sure again, about anything.”, followed just a poignant close up of a lifebuoy floating on the surface of the black water.

-This film has the characters that will make you care about them, the scenes that add the dramatic punch and this came before a time where every film had to have a romantic sub-plot, its an adult film, with adult themes and hits you with an emotional punch that means that A Night To Remember is a film that is the inspirational film that you will never forget.
+This film has the characters that will make you care about them, the scenes that add the dramatic punch and this came before a time where every film had to have a romantic subplot, it’s an adult film, with adult themes and hits you with an emotional punch that means that A Night To Remember is a film that is the inspirational film that you will never forget.